seaside1/unifiprotect/README.md

 Maturity: Stable

 ## Example of usage
-- Toggle Privacy Zone on or off, for instance turn on when you are home
+- Toggle Privacy Zone on or off, for instance turn on and black out recording and view when you are home
 - Turn recording on or off, for instance turn off recoring when you are home
 - Send a notification on motion or ring on doorbell together with a snapshot from the camera
 - Detect Motion and trigger other system notifications, Alexa, Google Home, turn on lights, sound an alarm etc.